aravindmunna/hello-world-react-and-typescript-book/Samples/AcceptUserInput.md

 2. The `onChange` event is handled by the `handleOnChange` method.
 3. The `handleOnChange` method updates the value of `name` in `this.state` and triggers a re-render of the component with `this.setState`.
 4. `this.setState` ends in a call to the `render` method that updates the name in our "Hello" message.

+State is only changes as the result of an event.
+The Hello message is no bound to an external model state and can only be updated as a result of an event being triggered by user input.
+This is different than two way binding or bi-directional data flow where changes in a model can also update the state of a view.

 ### Unidirectional Data Flow (UDF)